Shear flow of frictional spheroids: Comparison between elongated and flattened particles: Results

 Similarly to the shear strength, the effect of friction on the packing fraction is highly nonlinear, see Figures \ref{fig:mu_I}b and \ref{fig:mu_and_phi_c}b.
-Elongated particles reach higher densities in the low friction limit, whereas the opposite is true as friction comes into play.
+In the low friction limit, more elongated or flat particles reach higher densities, whereas these trends become non-monotonic as friction comes into play.
 This behaviour is similar to what is observed for random packings of non-spherical particles \cite{donev2004improving, wouterse2007effect}, with $\mu_p$ providing the randomizing effect.
 Interestingly, the values of $\phi_c$ for low friction and small eccentricity lie close to those measured by \cite{donev2004improving} and defined as random close packings.
 However the effect of shear becomes prominent at high degree of eccentricity where grains can achieve significantly higher density than if randomly packed.